jawknee-h/the-pit/README.md

 #### Features
 * Centipede class:
-    - Represents a chain-like creature made up of a head, a tail, and many links between.
+    - Represents a chain-like creature made up of a head, a tail, and a variable number of links between.
+Can be used to produce a variety of creatures by tweaking the models used and the length, scale and speed.
+The beetles and the large centipede are both made with the centipede class.
-    - Can follow a path, which can be generated in any way .In this example the large centipede is following a hand-designed path to give me complete control over its choreography, but the beetles follow their own stochastically generated paths.
+    - Can follow a path
+        .In this example the large centipede is following a hand-designed path to give me complete control over its choreography, while the beetles follow their own stochastically generated paths.
+* Camera shake:
+* Simple animation-player system:
+    - Used for timing the camera shake and the movement of the different centipedes and beetles in this example.

 #### Description and documentation of the behaviour of the program